offsoc/onionprobe/docs/structure.md

-# Folder structure and files
+# Onionprobe repository folder structure and files

 Relevant folders and files in this repository: